Former Managing Director

 Disclaimer: This interview is for informational purposes only and should not be relied upon as a basis for investment decisions.
 In Practise is an independent publisher and all opinions expressed by guests are solely their own opinions and do not reflect the opinion of In Practise.

-We see that as a risk, as 60% of Evolution's revenues are from unregulated markets.
-Probably half are illegal markets and a portion is definitely coming from China.
 We would like to better understand what is going on there and what the implications are of getting players and gamers from China?

 When they refer to unregulated markets, you can include Germany from 1st of July as well as Canada, LATAM, all of Africa, Finland and Russia.
 The Chinese share is very small.
 The reason for that is because in Asia, when you try to launch a live casino or any gambling product, you need to give out very low rates.
 You have to do that because otherwise the operators cannot be profitable due to the transaction cost they have for each deposit or pay out, which is extremely high because quite often they have to do things in cash.